Fueling a Natural Gas Vehicle

 2. Remove the vehicle's dust cap and take the fueling nozzle off its holder.

-3. Align the arrows on the nozzle so they point to each other.
+3. Align the arrows on the nozzle so that they point to each other.

-4. Place the nozzle over the fuel receptacle push it on.
+4. Place the nozzle over the fuel receptacle.

 5. Rotate the lever so that the arrows point away from each other to lock the nozzle on.